eltobito/devart-template/project_summary.md

 ## Description
-When a child born, above all, we are waiting for a beat.
+When a child born, above all, we are waiting for a beat and a sound.
-Beat === live.
+With that first beat and that first sound we will know a new life is starting.
-Do code have a beat?
+Urban life have a beat too.
+Is it possible to draw and hear that beat?

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.